-In December 2017, the Company entered into an agreement providing it the with option to purchase a 100% interest in the Tepic project.
-To maintain the option, the Company paid the owner an initial payment of US\$50,000 and must keep the concessions in good standing during the term of the agreement and pay the owner an additional US\$400,000 in semi-annual payments of US\$50,000 over four years.
-To date, all payments required under the agreement have been made to the option holder and the agreement is in good standing.
+In December 2017, the Company entered into an agreement providing it with the option to purchase a 100% interest in the Tepic project located in Nayarit, Mexico.
+To maintain the option, the Company must keep the concessions in good standing during the term of the agreement and pay the owner US\$450,000 in semi-annual payments of US\$50,000 over four years.
+As at December 31, 2021, payments totalling US\$400,000 had been made to the option holder and the agreement was in good standing (Note 12).